Diffuse cerebral air embolism treated with hyperbaric oxygen: a case report. | Canada Hyperbarics Skip to main content

 What They Found

 A 54-year-old woman experienced an acute right hemisphere syndrome due to inadvertent air injection during coronary angiography.
-She received hyperbaric oxygen therapy, and despite initial imaging showing right hemispheric edema, her neurological examination returned to normal at 6 months.
+She received hyperbaric oxygen therapy, and despite initial imaging showing right hemispheric oedema, her neurological examination returned to normal at 6 months.

 Canadian Relevance